 Connor Donevan is an associate producer.
 He escaped an education in architecture and engineering with the help of the fine folks at KJHK student-run radio in Lawrence, Kan.
 (Rock Chalk!)
 In 2012 he reported from Leipzig, Germany as an Arthur F. Burns fellow.
 He travelled to Detroit with Rachel Martin in 2014 to cover the city as it went through bankruptcy.
 He has produced interviews with newsmakers, authors and the occasional Dutch garage pop band.

 Melissa Gray is a senior producer.
-She's the curator of the ongoing series Found Recipes and was the woman behind the Men Series, which explored men's changing roles in society.
+During her tenure she was the curator of the series Found Recipes and was the woman behind the Men Series, which explored men's changing roles in society.
 Melissa, who holds two fine arts degrees and is known around the newsroom for her cartoons, got her start at member station WUGA in Athens, Ga.
 From there, she went on to report for Peach State Public Radio in Atlanta.
 She joined NPR in 1999.
 Years later, her determination to "learn how to really bake a damn good cake" led her to experiment on the ATC staff.
 You can read all about it in her cookbook, All Cakes Considered.
 Melissa lives by this motto: "We have to make our own fun.
 Nobody else will make it for us." @melissagray69

 Andrea Hsu first joined NPR and All Things Considered in 2002.
 As a senior producer, she loves connecting listeners with people who have stories to tell, from Mormon voters in Arizona and popcorn farmers in Ohio to men and women who have agreed to donate their bodies for scientific research.
 She has chronicled the disappearance of a washer-dryer factory in Iowa and the intentional flooding of a 2,000-year-old city in central China.
 She came to NPR via National Geographic, the BBC and the long-shuttered Jumping Cow Coffee House.
 She was born in Ohio and lives with her husband and son in Washington, D.C.